wehale/doc-gen/doc_pub/_orig_SpellChecker.md

 		while (in.hasNextLine()) {
 			String line = in.nextLine();
 			lineNum++;
-			// Alternatively here, assume spaces between words: line.split(" ");
-			// Best way: split on white space as follows-- String[] tokens = line.split("\\s+");
+			String[] tokens = line.split("\\s+");
-			// or use a Scanner for the line with next(), which by default uses
-			// whitespace delimitation, or use a Scanner with a delimiter
-			// set to a regular expression such as in the above comment.

 			for (String word : tokens) {
 				if (!dictionary.contains(word)) {